KJ5CYM/Virus.Win32.RoboHobo/README.md

 Now here is a reverse engineering challenge for you!

 Meet my stealthy virus.
 His name is RoboHobo.
 I named him after myself!
-This is just a proof of concept project.

 This virus was created on Windows XP, but it works on Windows 7 and Windows 10, however it will be deleted by Windows Defender.